justinfagnani/dom-templating-api-proposal/EXPLAINER.md

    <button @click=${handleClick}>
    ```
 3. It's worse for performance.
 Every property and event binding will require a
-   directive, which have some memory and CPU time overhead.
+   directive, which has some memory and CPU time overhead.
 The directives will
    have to have disconnect handlers to clean up in case the directive is
    dynamically switched out, which is additional overhead.
 4. It's more dynamic than we want.
-Ideally most bindings are very static and
+Ideally, most bindings are very static and
    always binding to the same API point - a specific attribute, property, or
    event.
 This makes reasoning about a template easier for humans and for static
-   analyzers like type-checkers.
-The directive approach is much more dynamic and
+   analyzers like type checkers.
+The directive approach is much more dynamic, and
    instead of being able to know what a binding is bound to, a lot will be left
    up to how specific directives behave.